Deep Learning

 RNNs are best suited for sequential or time-dependent data, where the order of information is crucial.
 They're widely used in applications like language modeling, speech recognition, and time-series forecasting, as RNNs can retain previous input states, making them effective for capturing dependencies within sequences.

-• Compute Requirements: Moderate to High GPU compute
+• Compute Requirements: Moderate to high GPU compute

-• Notable Architectures: LSTM, GRU, Bidirectional RNNs
+• Notable Architectures: LSTM, GRU, bidirectional RNNs

 RNNs previously were designed to power natural language processing tasks but have been superseded by Transformer models like BERT and GPT.
-But RNNs remain relevent for highly sequential tasks and real time analysis such as weather modeling and stock forecasting.
+But RNNs remain relevant for highly sequential tasks and real time analysis such as weather modeling and stock forecasting.

 Transformer Models

 Transformer Models revolutionized AI for sequence data, especially in natural language processing tasks.
 Transformers process entire text sequences in parallel, using self-attention to weigh the importance of different tokens, words, and phrases in context.
 This parallelism boosts their performance on complex language based tasks.
-Transformers do suffer if training is not properly tuned, trained on quality data, or not trained enough resulting in hallucination or false positives.
+Transformers do suffer if training is not properly tuned, trained on quality data, or not trained enough, resulting in hallucination or false positives.

 • Compute Requirements: Training requires extreme GPU compute & running requires moderate to high GPU compute